ethereum/consensus-specs/specs/lightclient/beacon-chain.md

                     flag: ValidatorFlags,
                     numerator: uint64) -> Tuple[Sequence[Gwei], Sequence[Gwei]]:
     """
-    Computes the rewards and penalties associated with a particular duty, by scanning through the participation flags to determine who participated and who did not and assigning them the appropriate rewards and penalties.
+    Compute the rewards and penalties associated with a particular duty, by scanning through the participation flags to determine who participated and who did not and assigning them the appropriate rewards and penalties.
     """
     rewards = [Gwei(0)] * len(state.validators)